eBPFDevSecTools/opened/README.md

                         Base Directory path relative to which directory structure in opdir will be created --isCilium            whether repository is cilium
 ```
+Note that  STRUCT_INFO and FUNC_INFO are generated using the [annotator](https://github.com/eBPFDevSecTools/ebpf-projects-annotations/blob/master/ANNOTATION_GENERATOR.md) script in the [eBPF-projects-annotations repo](https://github.com/eBPFDevSecTools/ebpf-projects-annotations)

 Note that extracted.c may contain duplicate eBPF Map defintions within and ```ATTENTION``` section.
 We expect the developer to choose the right map definition and delete the offending defintion.